Teaching the Alphabet with 10 Exciting Multi-Sensory Activity Ideas

 Letter Racetrack

 Create a large letter on the floor with masking tape.
 Trace the letter by driving toy cars over the lines.
-Don’t forget to pretend that your car makes the letter sound.
+This is a great way for them to learn the shape of the letter.
+Don’t forget to pretend that your car makes the corresponding sounds of the letters.
+Note, how we added a dot sticker on this letter to teach kids the starting point for proper letter formation.

-make a letter racetrack to help kids learn letters
+make a letter racetrack made with painter's tape to help kids learn letters - an example of teaching the alphabet with multi-sensory activities

 Animal Parade